-- The nine generalist social work competencies and corresponding behaviors are articulated in the EPAS pgs.
-7-9. - The descriptive paragraph under each competency title, informs the content that should be reflected in the generalist curriculum and represents the underlying content and processes that informs the bulleted behaviors.
+- Matrix is defined on pg.
+22 of the EPAS. - The nine generalist social work competencies and corresponding behaviors are articulated in the EPAS pgs.
+7-9. - Environmental justice is defined on pg.
+20 of the EPAS. - The descriptive paragraph under each competency title, informs the content that should be reflected in the generalist curriculum and represents the underlying content and processes that informs the bulleted behaviors.
 Behaviors are the observable components of the competency which operationalize the competency in real or practice situations (e.g., field education settings). - The generalist matrix maps specific generalist curriculum course content to the nine social work competencies (and any other competencies added by the program) as well as the four (4) dimensions (knowledge, values, skills, and cognitive & affective processes) of each competency. - At a minimum, the generalist practice matrix should include: - the nine social work competencies (and any other competencies added by the program); - the course call number and full course titles where each competency is implemented; - specific course content (e.g., readings, modules, assignments, in-class activities, etc.) where each competency is implemented; and - the four (4) dimensions (knowledge, values, skills, and cognitive & affective processes) associated with the course content for each competency. - The matrix should be in a table format. - The accreditation department has developed a SAMPLE matrix.
 The CSWE website houses the sample matrix. - The intent and purpose of the curriculum matrix different than the assessment plan matrix.
-The curriculum matrix is snapshot featuring specific required course content strongly relating to each competency/dimension which all students are learning in the classroom.
-The assessment plan matrix details
+The curriculum matrix is snapshot featuring specific